 There are many exciting things happening for this Chicago jazz singer.
 I recently wrapped up a fall tour performing at venues from coast to coast.
 In September, I began the tour in South Haven, Michigan, as part of their Smooth Sunset Weekend and my hometown newspaper, The Herald Palladium, wrote a nice piece, what a great way to kick off a tour!

-In early October, I headlined a beautiful venue in New York called The Triad Theater and the following weekend, I headlined The Dunsmore Room at Crooner’s Lounge in Minneapolis.
+Then, I headlined a beautiful venue in New York called The Triad Theater and the following weekend, I headlined The Dunsmore Room at Crooner’s Lounge in Minneapolis.
 Crooner’s was voted Best Jazz Club in the Twin Cities as well as being selected by Downbeat Magazine as one of the “100 Greatest Jazz Clubs.”
 I spoke to Emily Reese of Jazz88FM Public Radio about my appearance there and was also featured in The Star Tribune as a “Concert of the Week.”
 Here’s what the music critic, Chris Riemenschneider, had to say: “With her alluring voice and wide repertoire, she entertains with joy and authority.”

 AND….BIG news!
 I’m gearing up for my third recording!
 With the extraordinary arranger and musician Chris Madsen at the helm, this special project will feature unique jazz renderings of our favorite songs from the 70’s with an all-star line-up of notable jazz instrumentalists.

-I was thrilled to kick off an exciting new series as part of the 2017 Chicago Jazz Festival on The Plaza Stage at The Park Grill in Millennium Park.
+Also in 2017, I was thrilled to kick off an exciting new series as part of the 2017 Chicago Jazz Festival on The Plaza Stage at The Park Grill in Millennium Park.
 We had a blast performing for the crowd there and NBC, Chicago stopped by to film it – check out the above video!

-I headlined an incredible venue in New York City called 54 Below and I’ll be returning with my show “The Lady Lyricists – Queens of Tin Pan Alley.”
+In 2016, I headlined an incredible venue in New York City called 54 Below and I’ll be returning with my show “The Lady Lyricists – Queens of Tin Pan Alley.”
 The show debuted in Chicago to sold-out crowds for The Sunday Salon Series at The Moraine Valley Arts Center.
 And I debuted a new show called “Holiday G.I Jukebox” at the Wilson Center for the Arts in December of 2017.
 We had two sold-out engagements there!

-Speaking of Winter’s – my trio is in residency there, the first Thursday of every month.
-If you haven’t experienced a performance in this beautiful listening-room, you’re missing out!
-Check out the video below from a holiday show at Winter’s last December “We Three Sing – A Winter’s Holiday Celebration” – featuring my pals and incredible jazz singers, Rose Colella and Paul Marinaro.
+“We Three Sing – A Winter’s Holiday Celebration” – featuring my pals and incredible jazz singers, Rose Colella and Paul Marinaro.

 Every year, I organize and host a musical benefit for a worthy cause.
-This year’s recipient was Rape Victim Advocates, an organization doing crucial and important work in Chicago.
+This 2018 recipient was Rape Victim Advocates, an organization doing crucial and important work in Chicago.
 The benefit was held on Sunday, July 29th at Chicago Theater Works.
 We raised $3500,00!
 The recipient for 2017 was the Illinois Chapter of Planned Parenthood.
 Featuring a cavalcade of Chicago jazz musicians, the benefit was presented at Southport and Irving on Sunday, May 7th from 6-10 PM.
 We raised almost $3000.00 in one night!
 Thanks to all who participated!

 My 2016 musical benefit was for The Chicago Foundation for Women and we raised almost $5000.00!
 Past fundraisers have included events for The Chicago Women’s Health Center, Jazz for Japan (for the 2013 tsunami victims), and The Matthew Shepard Foundation.